 One of Carleton's greatest assets is its location in the nation's capital.
 Ottawa is home to most federal government departments, as well as influential non-governmental organizations.
-It boasts a vibrant business sector and has one of Canada's largest concentrations of high-tech industries.
-Many other institutions and companies are headquartered here.
-This "capital advantage" provides numerous
+It boasts a vibrant

-Nestled at the junction of three picturesque rivers and the Rideau Canal, Ottawa is one of the world's most beautiful capitals.
+Nestled at the junction of two picturesque rivers and the Rideau Canal, Ottawa is one of the world's most beautiful capitals.
 As Canada's fourth-largest city, Ottawa boasts all the benefits of a large urban area, but has still managed to retain a small-town feel.
-It is rich in vibrant neighbourhoods, in wide-open green spaces, parks and wilderness areas, including the 365-square-kilometre Gatineau Park, just 15 minutes from Parliament Hill.
+It is rich in vibrant neighbourhoods, in wide-open green spaces, parks and wilderness areas, including the 365-squarekilometre Gatineau Park, just 15 minutes from Parliament Hill.

 Each September, as new and returning students arrive at Carleton from across Canada and around the world, they begin to explore their adopted capital city, discovering the natural beauty surrounding them.
-Leaving campus, students can head out on bicycles or on foot as they walk next to the historic Rideau Canal, as it sparkles brightly in the sun.
+Leaving campus, students can head out on bicycles or on foot as they walk next to the historic Rideau Canal.
 In less than 20 minutes, they're following a path that takes them to national landmarks.
 Surrounded by history, art and an incredible natural environment, students get up close and personal with one of the most unique international cities in the world.